In Janice Radway’s classic Reading the Romance of 1984, she

 between the readers and the author where mass media permit an “illusion

-of a face-to-face relationship with the performer” (Horton and Wohl 1956,
+of a face-to-face relationship with the performer” (Horton & Wohl,

 It’s interesting that while the concept of parasociality had existed